-The demand for efficient software solutions has never been higher in the modern business landscape, where digital transformation is reshaping industries.
+Regulatory compliance is a delivery constraint: it shapes architecture, data security controls, and how you prove compliance during audits.
 Businesses seeking to optimize operations and deliver seamless user experiences often face the dilemma of choosing between no-code and custom software development.
+In Selleo projects, the decision usually comes down to one question: can the platform provide the audit trails, access controls, and documentation your compliance officer needs, or do you need custom controls built into the product?
 The decision not only impacts their technological landscape but also intertwines with regulatory and compliance considerations.

 In this article, we’ll comprehensively explore the difference between no-code and custom software development and their alignment with regulations and compliance.